lukasz-pudlo/southbyfive/README.md

    - After five races, runners would need to have participated in at least four.
    - After all six races, runners would need to have participated in at least five to have their points calculated.

-4. **Automatic Recalculation**: This process of recalculating points and adjusting runner participation requirements should happen automatically each time a new race is added.
+4. **Automatic Recalculation**: The process of recalculating points and adjusting runner participation requirements happens automatically each time a new race is added.

 5. **Data Integrity**: We want to keep the original results of each race intact.
 The updated points calculations and adjustments to runner participation requirements should be stored in a way that does not modify the original `Race`, `Runner`, and `Result` models.

 6. **Configuration**: After cloning the repository, add a .env file with the following configuration:
    - DJANGO_SECRET_KEY
+   - DEBUG
+   - DJANGO_ALLOWED_HOSTS
+   - DATABASE_ENGINE
+   - DATABASE_NAME
+   - DATABASE_USERNAME
-   - POSTGRES_DB
+   - DATABASE_PASSWORD
-   - POSTGRES_USER
+   - DATABASE_HOST
-   - POSTGRES_PASSWORD
+   - DATABASE_PORT

-   Run pipenv install, pipenv shell, docker compose up -d, navigate to sx5_project and run python manage.py runserver.
+7. **Docker Commands**: To run the project locally, use the following Docker commands:

    docker compose build
    docker compose up -d
-   docker compose exec web python manage.py migrate docker-compose exec web python manage.py createsuperuser
+   docker compose exec web python manage.py migrate docker compose exec web python manage.py createsuperuser